Ma-Marcinowski/Verificational-Model/README.md

      * The average features distributions are calculated separately for IAM and CVL testsets;

-     * Those distributions are then compared to determine those features, which were highly active in the case of one, but not the other testset (in a sense of the average feature values differences equal to or greater than a threshold of 0.25).
+     * Those distributions are then compared to determine those features, which were highly active in the case of one, but not the other testset (in a sense of the average feature values differences equal to or greater than a threshold of 0.25);

-     * Such features (i.e. convolutional filters) are then removed from the model (i.e 89 out of 1024 filters were zeroed).
+     * Such features (i.e. convolutional filters) are then removed from the model (i.e 89 out of 1024 filters were zeroed);

-     * And the model is tested again (vide 3.10.5.
+     * And the model is tested again (vide 3.14.5.
 Equalized CVL and IAM evaluation).

-  * 3.15.5.
+  * 3.14.5.
 CVL and IAM evaluation equalized through removal of spurious filters:

     | Criterion | EofT | Loss | Acc | TPR | TNR | FPR | FNR | PPV | NPV | AUC |
     | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |